First before all sprang Kama [Desire] into being.

 I will give Alain Daniélou the last word:

 “Mystics are erotic.
 They intuitively and profoundly understand the sensual pleasures of sexual love and prefer their experience of the divine merely because it is more delectable, more durable, more complete.
 It is the ambitious ones, not the mystics, who seek to place obstacles on the path of sexual love, since eroticism may become the means (perhaps the only one) of attaining liberation.”

 To go deeper:

 Alain Daniélou.
 “The Third Aim of Life: Kama: Pleasure, Sexuality, Enjoyment.”
-In Virtue, Success, Pleasure, and Liberation: The Four Aims of Life in the Tradition of Ancient India.
+In Virtue, Success, Pleasure, and Liberation: The Four Aims of Life in the Tradition of Ancient India [Kindle] [Paper].
 Rochester, VT: Inner Traditions International, 1993: 109-26.
 Daniélou, a gay French Indologist, draws together a catena of quotations from Hindu sources on kama, and offers insightful commentary.

 Dermot Killingley.
 “Kama.”
-In Sushil Mittal and Gene Thursby, eds., The Hindu World.
+In Sushil Mittal and Gene Thursby, eds., The Hindu World [Kindle] [Hardcover] [Paper].
 New York: Routledge, 2004: 265-87.
-In this academic essay, the author carefully lays out the multiple meanings and valuations of kama in Hindu culture and religion.
+If you’re feeling geeky, try out this academic essay in which the author carefully lays out the multiple meanings and valuations of kama in Hindu culture and religion.